segmentio/segment-docs/src/connections/destinations/catalog/actions-marketo-static-lists/index.md

 Marketo Static Lists (Actions) is a rebuild of the classic destination that provides the following benefits:

-- **Simple setup** - Marketo Static Lists (Actions) has a streamlined default setup process making it easier to get started in a way that "just works".
+- **Streamlined setup process** - Marketo Static Lists (Actions) has a streamlined default setup process, making it faster to get started in a way that "just works".
-- **More control** - Actions-based destinations enable you to define the mapping between the data Segment receives from your sources, and the data Segment sends to Marketo.
+- **More control** - Actions-based destinations allow you to define the mapping between the data Segment receives from your sources, and the data Segment sends to Marketo.
-- **Default property mappings** - Default mappings from the Segment like event, timestamp, and more, allow data to be mapped correctly without any setup required.
+- **Default property mappings** - Default mappings from the Segment like event, timestamp, and more allows data to be mapped correctly without any setup required.

 ## Overview

-The Marketo Static Lists (Actions) destination lets you sync users into Marketo as a **List**.

-This allows you to run email campaigns in Marketo without having to manually find and upload a refreshed csv of users.
+The Marketo Static Lists (Actions) destination lets you sync users into Marketo as a **List**, allowing you to run email campaigns in Marketo without having to manually find and upload a refreshed csv of users.
 This documentation explains how to set up Marketo in Segment, and what to expect in your Marketo UI.

 ## Details